rombrom/rombrom.com/articles/shtatic.md

   allows us to handle collections (like a [blag](https://xkcd.com/148/)) and pages.
 It would be tedious to manually update a "latest posts" section for instance.
 We want the site generator to handle this.
+- last, we might want to add some more magic; writing in HTML is a tad awkward.
+  Writing a markdown parser in bash maybe even more so.
+Maybe I want to add support for external parsing programs, like [pandoc](https://pandoc.org)?

 But there are some restrictions in our environment.
 We want to save people from `brew`ing, `apt-get`ting or `apk`-ing extra tools needed for this to work.
 We